SciML/ReservoirComputing.jl/docs/src/esn_tutorials/different_drivers.md

 # Using Different Reservoir Drivers
 While the original implementation of the Echo State Network implemented the model using the equations of Recurrent Neural Networks to obtain non linearity in the reservoir, other variations have been proposed in recent years.
 More specifically the different drivers implemented in ReservoirComputing.jl are the multiple activation function RNN `MRNN()` and the Gated Recurrent Unit `GRU()`.
 To change them it suffice to give the chosen method to the `ESN` keyword argument `reservoir_driver`.
-In this section some example of their usage will be given, as well as a quick introduction to their euqations.
+In this section some example of their usage will be given, as well as a quick introduction to their equations.

 ## Multiple Activation Function RNN
 Based on the double activation function ESN (DAFESN) proposed in [^1], the Multiple Activation Function ESN expands the idea and allows a custom number of activation functions to be used in the reservoir dynamics.
 This can be thought as a linear combination of multiple activation functions with corresponding parameters.